derekmedrano/react-portfolio/README.md

 6. [Questions](#questions)

 ## Installation
+Deployed application can be accessed [here](derekmedrano-react-portfolio.netlify.app)!

-Project is installed via Github forking and ran in Node.js
+Project is installed locally via Github forking and ran in Node.js.

 ## Usage
 Users can view my past work and find other sites I'm on like Github and LinkedIn.